python/steering-council/updates/2022-05-steering-council-update.md

 ## 2022-05-02

-* SC members who attended PyCon US gave a summary of the Language Summit..
+* SC members who attended PyCon US gave a summary of the Language Summit.
 * The SC discussed topics brought up at the Summit:
   * Removing the GIL and switching to mimalloc
   * Subinterpreters